 “Culture of the Countryside” was the theme of the fifth Technical Session of the 67th General Assembly.
-Moderated by Bernadin Malou, President of the CIC Culture Division, the session explored the cultural elements associated with the countryside.
+The session was moderated by Bernadin Malou, President of the CIC Culture Division.

 Ambassador Katalin Bogyay (Hungary)